 15. Does a seller or occupier retain any liabilities relating to the real estate after they have disposed of it?
+Yes.
+Certain liab parties involved.

 Yes.
 Certain liabilities are applied to those who caused them, not the owner or tenant, unless otherwise agreed by the parties involved.